How many helicopters Does Air Ambulance have?

 Only one helicopter is operational per day – the other acts as a spare in case of break down, maintenance or, in a major incident, both helicopters are able to deploy.
 The helicopters usually cruise at 120 knots (220 km/h; 140 mph), at an altitude of anywhere between 500 and 1,000 feet (150 and 300 m).

-How much does an air ambulance helicopter cost UK?
+How much is a air ambulance helicopter?

 How many medical helicopters are there in the US?

 As of last September, there were 960 rotary wing air medical bases with 1,111 helicopters in the U.S., according to the Atlas and Database of Air Medical Services (ADAMS) by AAMS and the Buffalo, N.Y. -based CUBRC.

 How many air ambulances are there in the US?

 According to the Association of Air Medical Services, more than 550,000 patients in the U.S. use air ambulance services every year.
 Air ambulance services have grown significantly in recent decades; in 2002 there were approximately 400 dedicated air ambulances, but by 2008 the number had more than doubled to over 800.

 Is helicopter faster than ambulance?

 The Pearson correlation coefficient between flying/traveling time and the route length was 0.92 for helicopter and 0.94 for ambulance, and between mission time and route length, it was 0.05 for helicopter and 0.94 for ambulance.